When I was 27 years old, I had a wake-up call.

-My transition from a two year to a four year university was much easier because I got a merit scholarship because on 3.9 community college GPA.
+My transition from a two year to a four-year university was much easier because I got a merit scholarship as a result of my 3.9 community college GPA.
 The other thing that helped was that I had money from serving in the Army National Guard.

 The military isn’t for everyone, but it’s a fantastic way to fund your education, gain useful skills, and have a potential job while you’re in school.
 How you’ll pay your bills and feed yourself while you’re in college is something else you need to consider.